-After my wildly popular make-at-home recipe for White Fence Farm Kidney Bean Salad, I decided to recreate the restaurant’s famous coleslaw recipe too.
+After my attempts at delicious recreations of White Fence Farm Kidney Bean Salad and White Fence Farm Pickled Beets Recipes, I decided to recreate the restaurant’s famous coleslaw recipe too.
 And let me tell you, this coleslaw is SO GOOD!
 Fresh cabbage, a simple vinegar and oil dressing, and a few spices make this coleslaw an absolute summer treat.
 Just a note: This isn’t the real restaurant recipe, only my attempt at recreating the magic!

 White Fence Farm in Romeoville, Illinois is one of my favorite restaurants of all time – and it has been since I was a kid!
 My whole family would go for special events, birthdays, graduations, etc. and the quality of their food only seems to get better with time.
 Each dish is served with relishes: creamy kidney bean salad, piping hot corn fritters, cottage cheese, pickled beets, and a delicious homemade coleslaw.
 These ‘relishes’ are served before the meal comes out, and are (amazingly!) unlimited.
 I have memories of my dad sitting at the table, and joking to the server to “keep ’em coming.”
 We go for the chicken, but really the relishes make the meal.